ChrisNeedham24/microcosm/README.md

 Python is also required, at version 3.10 or above.

 ### Multiplayer
-In order to play games of Microcosm online, your router must have UPnP enabled, as it is required for communication between clients and the server.
+In order to play games of Microcosm online, your computer and router must have UPnP enabled, as it is required for communication between clients and the server.

 Additionally, players on Windows must install a DLL so that the UPnP client can operate.
 For convenience’s sake, both the [32-bit variant](source/resources/dll/32/miniupnpc.dll) and the